 Natasha Romanoff aka Black Widow is a favorite of my daughters.
-Naturally, with the film coming out to theaters and on Disney+ Premium I knew I had to do a Black Widow quotes list for our girl powered Avenger.
 My girls love how kick butt she is, sassy and she bosses the boys around!
 If you love quotes like this check out this Marvel Movie Inspirational Quotes post.

 Black Widow Quotes

 “Let me put you on hold.” from The Avengers